archana15/github-pages-with-jekyll/_posts/2021-05-27-walls-gates.md

 # Evaluate

 Complexity
-- time: O(mng), where m = number of rows, n = number of columns and g = number of gates
+- time: O(omg), where o = number of rows, m = number of columns and g = number of gates
     - BFS takes m*n steps to reach a all rooms a gate
     - BFS from every single gate
-- space: O(mn), where m is number of rows and n is number of columns
+- space: O(om), where o is number of rows and m is number of columns
     - we are making use of a queue in BFS to explore the unvisited cells
     - visited set

-_Leaving with a question: How can we optimize time complexity and make it O(mn).
+_Leaving with a question: How can we optimize time complexity and make it O(om).
 I shall explore this in my next post_